RobloxHumanoids/Humanoid-Issues/README.md

-# Humanoid bug site
+# Humanoid issues

-This website serves as a central knowledgebase to document known bugs with humanoids and how to work around them.
+The documentation here serves to document known bugs with humanoids and how to work around them.
 This list is updated often.

+To view the documentation, please visit the [documentation site](https://robloxhumanoids.github.io).

 # Contributing